Oops Something went wrong!

 Could there be fewer than 1000 Tasmanian wedge-tailed eagles in the world?
 Help find out.

-Is the Bookend Trust's overall program of ‘citizen science’ projects, coordinating schools and the community to track the progress of our threatened species and better understand their needs.
-Citizen science projects may be defined as projects in which volunteers partner with scientists to answer questions about the world and how it works.
+is the Bookend Trust's overall program of ‘citizen science’ projects, coordinating schools and the community to track the progress of our threatened species and better understand their needs.
+Citizen science projects may be defined as projects in which volunteers partner with specialist scientists to answer questions about the world and how it works.

-Where Where Wedgie is the first of a suite of NatureTrackers projects planned to monitor a wide range of threatened species annually.
+Where?
+Where?
+Wedgie! is the first of a suite of NatureTrackers projects planned to monitor a wide range of threatened species annually.
 To design and establish the infrastructure needed to coordinate large scale citizen science survey, NatureTrackers brings together a multidisciplinary team with substantial expertise in field biology, statistics, education and social science.

-Is a not-for-profit founded in Tasmania in 2008, which inspires people of all ages and abilities to develop careers and interest in the environment, and to find positive solutions to environmental problems.’
+The Bookend Trust is a not-for-profit founded in Tasmania in 2008, which inspires people of all ages and abilities to develop careers and interest in the environment, and to find positive solutions to environmental problems.’

 Bookend is made up of a mix of paid and volunteer staff, with more in support roles beyond this.
 Projects include student opportunities ranging from the installation of alternative renewable power supplies for medical equipment in remote villages in Fiji, to Antarctic flights.